Global Point of Care

 What is the difference between Isothermal and PCR molecular tests?

 A molecular test can find tiny amounts of virus genetic material called RNA and can be more reliable in the early stage of infection when there is less of the virus present.
-Isothermal and PCR are both molecular tests, but isothermal tests are faster and can provide results in minutes.10, 11
+Isothermal and PCR are both types of molecular test technology, but isothermal tests are faster and can provide results in minutes.10,11

 Isothermal